briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

 3. _(c)_

-    1. _(1)_ Whoever violates [Section 331.21(a)][] based on a report filed under subsection (a) of this section is guilty of a minor misdemeanor and shall be fined one hundred fifty dollars ($150.00).
+    1. _(1)_ Whoever violates [Section 331.21(a)][CF Section 331.21(a)] based on
+    a report filed under subsection (a) of this section is guilty of a minor misdemeanor and shall be fined one hundred fifty dollars ($150.00).

-    2. _(2)_ If a person who is issued a citation for a violation of [Section 331.21(a)][] based on a report filed under subsection (a) of this section does not enter a written plea of guilty and does not waive the person's right to contest the citation but instead appears in person in the proper court to answer the charge, the trier of fact cannot find beyond a reasonable doubt that the person committed that violation unless the emergency personnel who filed the report appears in person in the court and testifies.
+    2. _(2)_ If a person who is issued a citation for a violation of [Section 331.21(a)][CF Section 331.21(a)] based on a report filed under subsection (a) of this section does not enter a written plea of guilty and does not waive the person's right to contest the citation but instead appears in person in the proper court to answer the charge, the trier of fact cannot find beyond a reasonable doubt that the person committed that violation unless the emergency personnel who filed the report appears in person in the court and testifies.

 4. _(d)_ As used in this section: